HOME / BIBLIOGRAPHIES / CONTACT ME / FAQ /

 A: Unfortunately, my webmistress skills do not extend yet to making the website searchable.
 BUT there is a way to cheat on that, using either the Notepad or Word "Find" function.
 Go to the magazine bibliography page that you are interested in searching, right-click your mouse, choose "Select All", right-click your mouse again, and choose "Copy"(do not do any of this with the mouse sitting over the top of a picture, or you won't get the correct right-click menu).
 Open a blank page in Notepad or Word and "Paste" what you copied into the document.
 Now use the software's "Find" function under "Edit"(in the menu fields at the top of the document) to search for what you are hunting for.
 Yes, it's cheesy, but it works.
 Stick with 1 word in your search field, and if you are looking for a name, try only the first or the last name.
 Authors change how they attribute their work(women get married), and I'm not immune to mispellings, so try parts of a name as well.
 I ask that you do not save the file when you are done searching, but dispose of it.
 The bibliography is proprietary information that took 1,000's of hours and dollars to collect, collate and enter.
 Please respect that. :)

-Q: Can I use this same trick to find specific types of projects in the book section?
+Q: Can I use this same trick to find specific types of projects in the book sections?

 Q: Will you do a search for me?

-A: Any time I spend hunting down information for you is time taken out of that 30 hours a week I could have used adding new information to the bib!
+A: Yes - but keep in mind any time I spend hunting down information for you is time taken out of that 30 hours a week I could have used adding new information to the bib!
 So with that said, it will be $10 up front paid into my Paypal account.
-If it is a project you need researched that is going to take more than an hour(for example, you want to know where every crochet elephant pattern was published), there will be a $10 charge for each succeeding hour - and that's whether I turn up all the information you want or not.
+If it is a project you need researched that is going to take more than an hour(for example, you're crazy about elephant toys and you want to know where every toy elephant pattern was ever published in book and magazine form), there will be a $10 charge for each succeeding hour - and that's whether I turn up all the information you want or not.
 I do not guarantee my work.
 I can't because Murphy makes certain the information you want is going to be in the one issue I'm missing of a run of magazines!
 While I have amassed a great amount of material, it is by no means comprehensive.
 Those magazines that I have complete runs of will be stated in the review.
-What you are paying for is the time it takes me to hunt for the information in the material I currently have entered, not the information itself.
+What you are paying for is the time it takes me to hunt for the information in the material I currently have catalogued, not the information itself.
+You'll have to decide for yourself whether it is worth the money for me to potentially turn up nada!

 A: Nope.
 I doubt I'll make enough money in a year to pay the website fees(that's less than $100).
 But I also know if I don't charge, I'll quickly get bogged down in searches that eat up the 30 hours a week I can devote to this project - that means more information isn't getting entered while I generate search files for people.
 By charging, I weed out the looky-loos.